Njicha1/terraform_level1/README.md

 7. Terraform Providers and Resources: Terraform providers are responsible for managing different types of infrastructure resources.
 Resources are the individual components that make up your infrastructure, such as virtual machines, networks, and databases.

 Best Practices for Terraform: Adopt best practices for writing Terraform code, including code organization, version control, security considerations, and testing.

+# conclusion:

+Overall, Terraform is a versatile tool that enables you to manage infrastructure efficiently and consistently, making it an essential skill for DevOps engineers and cloud architects.
+As an absolute beginner, starting with Terraform can open up opportunities to automate infrastructure provisioning and streamline deployment workflows.